Mazda 6 GH

 The alternator on the L5-VE can fail from bearing or regulator faults from around 150,000 km.
 Typically a metallic noise develops before complete failure, followed by battery discharge while driving.

-Symptoms: Metallic grinding or squealing from the engine bay; charge warning light illuminated; battery discharging. - !
-Valve clearances require manual adjustment from 150,000 km
+Symptoms: Metallic grinding or squealing from the engine bay; charge warning light illuminated; battery discharging. - !!
+VVT actuator wears — cold-start rattle from 130,000 km

 Vehicle Weaknesses